-Preqin's Private Capital Cash Flow data is the industry's largest source of reliable cash flow data, allowing users to undertake extensive financial modeling and gain a complete understanding of how private capital fund returns evolve over time.
-The data consists of 280,000 historical data points for over 5,000 private capital funds of all types, including over 140,000 cash flow transactions and over 150,000 historical NAVs.
+Preqin's Private Capital Cash Flow data is allowing users to undertake extensive financial modeling and gain a complete understanding of how private capital fund returns evolve over time.

-This dataset is made up of fund-level cash flow transactions - capital calls, distributions, and valuations.
+This dataset is made up of fund-level cash-flow transactions - capital calls, distributions and, valuations.

-- Capital calls: Capital called up by the GP from LPs for investment. - Valuations: The estimated NAV of the fund portfolio. - Distribution: Capital returned to investors from the GP.
+- Capital calls: Capital called up by the GP from LPs for investment - Valuations: The estimated NAV of the fund portfolio - Distribution: Capital returned to investors from the GP

-Cash flow data is gathered from aggregated data - typically, reliable FOIA sources are used, but on occasion data is included directly from consistent- reporting GPs.
+Cash flow data is gathered from aggregated data - Typically, reliable FOIA sources are used, but on occasion data is included directly from consistently reporting GPs.

 For most funds, data tends to derive from a single source that has been reporting in quarterly metrics for the fund from inception.
-Quarterly cash flow amounts can then be calculated from this data using the mid-point of the quarter and normalizing each fund to a commitment of 10mm in the fund's denominated currency.
+Quarterly cash flow can then be calculated from this data using the mid-point of the quarter and normalizing each fund to a commitment of 10mn in the fund's denominated currency.